 - Click + Table.

-Step 4.
-Push logs from Azure Service to Azure Blob Storage
+Example: Push NSG flow logs from a Network Security Group to Azure Blob Storage

-If logs from Azure Blob Storage do not start to flow into Sumo, see Troubleshoot Azure Blob Storage Log Collection.
+If logs from Azure Blob Storage do not start to flow into Sumo Logic, see the Troubleshoot Azure Blob Storage Log Collection.

 Ingesting from Multiple Storage Accounts (Optional)